 Here are several tips for breast cancer screening and detection:

-- If you are over the age of 40, get a digital mammogram annually.
+- If you are over 40, get a digital mammogram annually.

-- Don't put off screening due to discomfort, it is important to detect
+- Don’t put off screening due to discomfort; it is essential to detect breast cancer early.

-- Know if your family has a history of breast cancer as that could impact you.
+- Know if your family has a history of breast cancer, which could impact you.

-- Be aware of your normal breast tissue and changes in them, by visual and/or
+- Be aware of how your normal breast tissue looks and feels and note changes by visual and manual self-breast exam.

 - Seek medical attention if a change in appearance or a suspicious lump is detected.